cockroachlabs-field/kubernetes-examples/README.md

 # Kubernetes Demo
-The following steps will install Kubernetes locally and configure a 3 node insecure CockroachDB cluster using Helm.
+The following steps will install Kubernetes locally and configure a 3 node CockroachDB cluster using Helm.
 For more information please refer to our official documentation [here](https://www.cockroachlabs.com/docs/stable/orchestrate-a-local-cluster-with-kubernetes-insecure.html).

 ## Prerequisites
 Before getting started make sure the following tools are installed.